sjavar/Test-Assignment/README.md

 Solution made with Python3 and Selenium.
 Python3 and Chrome browser should be installed for run application

+Chromedriver needs to be in PATH:
+<code>brew install chromedriver --cask</code>

+To proceed with apple malicious software
+<code>xattr -d com.apple.quarantine $(which chromedriver)</code>

 Application can use browser in both normal and headless modes, mode can be choosed after app running

 To run the project open project directory in terminal and run